EZ-Link: SimplyGo

 SimplyGo was launched in March 2019 for MasterCard users as a separate account-based ticketing system allowing commuters to pay their public transport fares using bank cards.
 SimplyGo expanded to Visa on 6 June and Nets on 16 November.
 When the system launched, Senior Parliamentary Secretary for Transport Baey Yam Keng said that SimplyGo was not intended to replace other payment methods such as EZ-Link.
 In September 2020, a pilot program to expand the use of SimplyGo with EZ-Link adult cards was launched.
 This was followed on 28 January 2021 by the rollout of account-based EZ-Link cards for adults.
 Commuters could also update their existing EZ-Link cards to the new system.

 Concession cards were included in SimplyGo on 19 October 2022, with the option to upgrade student concession cards only available in September 2024.
 In March 2023, the Land Transport Authority (LTA) announced that it would merge the TransitLink SimplyGo and EZ-Link mobile apps into a single "SimplyGo" app.
 On 15 June, the EZ-Link Pte Ltd's (EZ-Link) and Transit Link Pte Ltd's (TransitLink) transit and travel card-related services were consolidated under the "SimplyGo" branding.
 On 9 January 2024, LTA announced that EZ-Link cards that had not yet been upgraded to SimplyGo and Nets Flashpay cards would be deprecated on 1 June 2024.
 By then, a majority of commuters were already using SimplyGo, and the existing card-based system was near the end of its operational lifespan.
 For that matter; the government proceeded to extend card-based ticketing till "begin of card balance and fare display in SimplyGo EZ-Link and NETS Prepaid cardholders".

-From 14 September 2025, display of card balances and fares will begin for all SimplyGo EZ-Link and NETS Prepaid cardholders.
-A blue tick will replace "Bank Card" for credit/debit card holders.
-"SimplyGo" name will be removed from all card readers.